tomgp/FT-workshop-EX1/readme.md

 Here's how you do it.

-First go into your text editor and make some changes, some *BAD* changes.
+First go into your text editor and make some changes in one of the files in the repository, some *BAD* changes.
 Go into `index.html` in the repo you just made, change a bunch of stuff and save the file.
 Oh no, let's fix this terrible mess!

 The main panel on the GitHub desktop client can show one of two things 'Uncomitted Changes' or 'History'.
 Make sure you're looking at uncomitted changes.
-That fine mess you just made should be shown on the right and the name of the file in which you made it on the left right-click (or cmd-click if you prefer) on the file name and select 'Discard Changes...'
+That fine mess you just made should be shown on the right and the name of the file in which you made it on the left.
+Right-click (or cmd-click if you prefer) on the file name and select 'Discard Changes...'

 ![Discard changes menu](discard-changes.png)